jonbro/IKON-COLONIZE/README.md

-x chat room on room screen (still should add to title screen) x bigger webplayer x exit and rejoin room, wrong player displayed (p1 becomes p2 if p2 didn't leave)
+x chat room on room screen (still should add to title screen) x bigger webplayer x exit and rejoin room, wrong player displayed (p1 becomes p2 if p2 didn't leave) x display the player that is currently winning x creeps shouldn't get hung up on the towers (remove the repulsive force from everything but the other creeps) x display the attacks better x have something that shows what the player is closest to x make all of the modes direct access

+// things that didn't make it in
+- make it so that you can't escape the lanes (put in walls)